Anthony Davis: NBA Cup champion and final seasons with the Lakers (2023–2025)

-Dallas Mavericks (2025–present)
+Dallas Mavericks (2025–2026)

-2024–25 season

 On February 2, 2025, Davis was traded, alongside Max Christie and a 2029 first-round pick, to the Dallas Mavericks in exchange for Luka Dončić, Maxi Kleber, and Markieff Morris.
 The Mavericks additionally traded a 2025 second round pick to the Utah Jazz, who also acquired Jalen Hood-Schifino and a 2025 second-round pick from the Lakers.
 The trade was regarded as one of the most significant and unexpected in NBA history, marking the first time two reigning All-NBA players were traded for each other midseason.

 On February 8, Davis made his Mavericks debut, putting up 26 points, 16 rebounds, seven assists, and three blocks in a 116–105 win over the Houston Rockets.
 He also joined Dončić and Michael Finley as the only players to put up at least 20 points, 10 rebounds, and five assists in a half in Mavericks franchise history.
 Davis strained his left adductor in the game, however, which analysts expected to sideline him for multiple weeks.
 On March 17, Davis was assigned to the Texas Legends.
 After missing 18 games, Davis returned from injury on March 24 in a 120–101 win over the Brooklyn Nets.
 He hit a game-winning shot against the Atlanta Hawks on April 2, returning late after suffering an eye injury earlier in the game.
 Davis finished the game with 34 points, 15 rebounds and five blocks.
 He also joined Daniel Gafford as the only players in franchise history to record a game with at least 30 points, 15 rebounds and five blocks.
 On April 11, Davis recorded his fourth career triple-double with 23 points, 13 rebounds, 10 assists and a season-high 7 blocks in a 124–102 win over the Toronto Raptors.
 He became the first player in NBA history to post 20+ points, 10+ rebounds, 10+ assists and 5+ blocks in under 31 minutes.
 Despite Davis delivering a 40-point, 9-rebound performance in the Play-In Tournament game against the Memphis Grizzlies, the Mavericks were eliminated from playoff contention with a 120–106 loss.

+On July 8, 2025, Davis underwent surgery to repair a detached retina in his right eye.
+On October 1, it was announced that Davis would need to wear protective goggles for the remainder of his career.
+On January 8, 2026, Davis suffered a left hand injury during a 116–114 loss to the Utah Jazz late in the fourth quarter and did not return.
+At the time of his departure, he had posted 21 points, 11 rebounds, and 4 assists.
+An MRI conducted the following day revealed ligament damage, raising initial concerns that surgery might be required.
+However, the team later opted for non-surgical treatment, with an expected recovery period of several weeks.